Entanglement Routing Based on Fidelity Curves: Multi-objective Routing Algorithm

-Although multi-objective routing algorithms often converge to the optimal solution in polynomial time, multi-objective routing problems are in general NP-hard~\cite{bokler2017multiobjective,serafini1987some}, and therefore choosing a good priority value is quite important.
+Although multi-objective routing algorithms often converge to the optimal solution in polynomial time, multi-objective routing problems are generally NP-hard \cite{bokler2017multiobjective}.
+Therefore, choosing a good priority value is crucial.
 In our case, we used the length of the path as our priority value.
-The shortest paths are not necessarily the dominant paths but they are a good first guess.
-Because the fidelity rapidly decays with the length of the path, it becomes increasingly unlikely that longer paths will not be dominated by much shorter ones.
-The complexity of the protocol is numerically evaluated in the next section.
-We leave a rigorous analytical study of the convergence of our approach for future work.
+While the shortest paths are not necessarily the dominant paths, they serve as a good initial guess.
+This is because fidelity rapidly decays with path length, making it increasingly unlikely that longer paths will not be dominated by much shorter ones.
+The pseudo-code for a possible algorithm is shown in Algorithm~\ref{alg:SPT}.